Finally Get Your Six-Pack Abs with This Nutrition Plan

 Carbohydrates and protein have about the same calories (4 cal) per gram.

 It’s a good idea to time when you eat your carbs.
 Plan high-carb meals before and/or after an intense workout.
-Carbohydrates give you energy and speed the recovery process.
+Carbohydrates are not only great for your digestion, they give you energy and speed the recovery process.
 Foods high in fiber promote digestive health and keep you feeling full longer.

 Complex carbohydrates include: